aau-claaudia/ailab-docs/docs/getting-started/file-transfer.md

 ===+ "Linux/MacOS"

-	You can transfer files to/from AI Student Cloud using the command line utility `scp` from your local computer.
+	You can transfer files to/from AI Lab using the command line utility `scp` from your local computer.

 	!!! example